Switching from conda to pixi

 Make pixi available in SLURM

-Slurm jobs don’t source ~/.bashrc by default.
-You need to expose Pixi’s executable to $PATH first.
+SLURM jobs don’t source ~/.bashrc by default.
+You need to expose pixi’s executable to $PATH first.

 export PATH="$HOME/.pixi/bin:$PATH"